Type: Decomposed granite

 San Antonio parks give people an opportunity to spend time enjoying the outdoors, with fresh air, sunshine and exercise on tap for visitors.
 Take a walk, enjoy the scenery, and de-stress.
 Studies show people who spend time in parks will be sick less often, which means less time missing from school and work, as well as lower healthcare costs and better overall health.
 And it’s fun and refreshing.
 Visit a San Antonio park today!

 Alcohol is prohibited at Madison Square Park.
 All amenities are first come, first serve.
-The park may be rented out, click here to check the availability before contact reservations.
-The rental fee is $50 per day.

 The .65-acre dog park at Madison Square Park officially opened in 2010 with a ribbon-cutting ceremony and animal blessing.
 The dog park features a fenced off-leash area, mutt-mitts, a doggie drinking fountain, and benches.